Rick712/real-time-web/readme.md

 - **[Technology used](#technology-used)**

 ## About this project
-This project features a chat for multiple people.
+This project features a basic real-time story writing for multiple people.
-You can send messages to each other in **REAL TIME!!!!**
+An unlimited number of people can join the story, and write when the person feels like it.
+Part of the fun is that everyone can participate to the story at any time. **REAL TIME!!!!**

 ## Installing